1 West India Quay

-1 West India Quay is a landmark 33-storey mixed use skyscraper situated just north of Canary Wharf business district in east London.
+1 West India Quay is a landmark 33-storey mixed-use skyscraper situated just north of Canary Wharf business estate in east London.
 Completed in 2004, the development was built by Manhattan Loft Corporation and the now-defunct MWB Group Holdings.
 The distinctive glass- and aluminium-clad tower was designed by HOK.
+With its knife-edge profile and elegant curves, 1 West India Quay was one of the first post-tensioned, concrete-framed towers in London.

 The building is 111 metres (364 feet) tall and has 33 floors (not including roof).
 The bottom 12 floors house a Marriott Hotel, including 47 serviced suites on floors 9–12.
 Floors 13-33 house 158 apartments.
 The tower overlooks West India Docks and the Canary Wharf estate.

 History

 In 2001, planning permission was gained by Squire and Partners for a slender landmark mixed-use tower conceived to act as a visual counterpoint to the monumental brick form of the adjacent Victorian warehouses in London's Docklands.
-Designed by HOK, its elliptical form is reminiscent of the curved hull of a boat.
+Designed by HOK, the building's elliptical form is reminiscent of the curved hull of a boat.
 The plans were part of the redevelopment of the area.

+The concrete core reached full height on 11 April 2003.
+The official topping-out of the structure occurred on 24 September 2003, at which point 1 West India Quay became London's 21st tallest building.

 While works had been expected to finish in May 2004, the skyscraper was not handed over until December.
 A report in The Times said that MWB Group Holdings and its partner Manhattan Loft Corporation had "fallen out" with contractor Multiplex over the delays.
 Multiplex had been "demanding more than £100m in extra payment from MWB, claiming delays were caused by the changes MWB sought", with MWB refusing to pay.
 The dispute was escalated to an independent arbitrator for adjudication.

+According to contractor Multiplex, the post-tensioned 111 metre skyscraper actually "formed the tallest residential block in the UK at the time of construction".
+Developer Harry Handelsman, of Manhattan Loft Corporation, has also claimed that upon completion 1 West India Quay was "the largest high-rise building in London".